php-ago/php-ago.github.io/docs/versions/v4/upgrade.md

 ```
 :::

 The structure is uses [CLDR Specifications](https://cldr.unicode.org/index/cldr-spec/plural-rules) for the pluralization of the words.
 This allows you to have more flexibility in the translations and make them more accurate.
+Overall, the new way is more type safe and easier to use than the old one.

 So if you use overwrites in you app, you need to update them to the new structure and move them to `TimeAgo::configure`.